 - See below for full tips and details

-This time around, my offer is to book 3 trips and travel by June 13, 2021 and I’ll get 11,000 bonus miles.
-Over the past few quarters, I’ve had offers to earn 22,000 miles, 5,600 miles, or 2,500 miles — offers really range.
+This time around, my offer is to book one trip and travel by September 30, 2021 and I’ll get 9,400 bonus miles.
+During previous promotions, Nick had offers to earn 22,000 miles, 5,600 miles, or 2,500 miles — offers really range.
 A few things to know about the Mile Play promotion:

 - You must register prior to booking.
 You can easily register in the United app.
 Just make sure you are logged in and you should see your Mile Play offer (if you have one) on the “home” screen of the app.

 - Prior bookings do not count.
 As noted in #1 above, you must register prior to booking.

 - A “trip” does not have to be round trip.
 That means that I could simply book a one-way $300 flight to earn the bonus miles.

 - Check the terms for minimum fare.
 My offer requires a minimum fare of $300.
 The spend requirement likely differs depending on your targeted offer, but note that for my offer the fare must be a minimum of $300 prior to taxes.
 Last year, Nick wrote about how he managed to snag a fare that was almost exactly the right price by forcing United to show him a specific fare class.
 If you’re looking at trips where your fare is just a little too low to trigger the offer, you’ll want to read that post to see how you can make it work.

 - Using a bump voucher counts as booking a paid fare.
 This will be obvious to those who regularly get bumped, but for those who have less experience with vouchers, it’s worth noting that when you use a bump voucher to book, you get credit as if it were a fare you paid with your money.
 A couple of years ago, Nick booked a couple of his flights with bump vouchers and even got bumped again and received a bump voucher on one of the trips he took to trigger the Mile Play offer.
 Neither using nor receiving a bump voucher will disqualify your trip.